Compensation Matters: The Case of Teachers

 - School districts with higher wages and/or higher pensions are able to hire teachers from institutions with higher SAT scores.

-- Cutting compensation for new teachers is not costless, as it will likely reduce applicant quality.
+- Cutting compensation for new teachers will likely reduce applicant quality.
 School districts offering higher wages and pensions were able to hire teachers with higher average SAT scores.

 - Benefits were found to be as important to younger hires as they were to older workers.